flor0/nextcloud-docker/README.md

 Currently existing "all-in-one" Nextcloud solutions using Docker are either unoptimized or lack many configuration options for advanced setup scenarios.
 This setup is close to an  optimized Nextcloud baremetal installation but with each component being dockerized.

-With this project you **don't need to do manual configuration** such as
+With this project you **don't need to do manual configuration** such as...
 - installing webserver, php, redis
 - installing php extensions
 - optimizing web server and php for performance and large filesizes

-You must still do:
+However, you must still...
 - download nextcloud
 - set permissions
 - set your domain names and passwords in the config files

+...or use the provided Ansible playbook to set things up for you.

 Disclaimer: